 Cross-Border eCommerce Presents a Huge Growth Opportunity

 Cross-border sales have grown exponentially in the past few years, with the combined global market value exceeding $1 trillion and showing no signs of slowing down.
 Digital shoppers worldwide make nearly 25% of their purchases from websites outside of their home country, with approximately 50% of these cross-border purchases occurring on US sites.
-As cross-border shopping becomes more habitual for consumers, it’s projected that the total global revenue from these transactions will amount to nearly $2 trillion by 2018.
+As cross-border shopping becomes more habitual for consumers, it’s projected that the total global revenue from these transactions will amount to nearly $2 trillion by 2018, according to a report on cross-border sales published by PFS Commerce.

 Taking advantage of the opportunity to grow your global customer-base requires optimizing your operations to ensure you are prepared to handle cross-border transactions.